 So the main point of this trip was to test out my hammock setup.
 This was actually the second time I’ve tried hammock camping.
 The first time I was so uncomfortable that I actually night hiked the 5 miles back to the car and just drove home.
 I found out afterwards that I had made some pretty major (and amateur) mistakes with setting up the hammock on that trip, so I wanted to give it another go.
 This time around things went a lot more smoothly, but it could definitely still use some refinement.

 My setup is a Hennessy Hyperlite Asym.
 Shortly after getting the hammock I added some cinch buckles and snake skins.
 Both of these upgrades has made setting up and adjusting the hammock a lot easier and I highly recommend them!

 Since I don’t have top quilts or under quilts for my hammock I had to use my tent camping supplies.
 I used my Thermarest sleeping pad and North Face sleeping bag.
 I also had an Exped pillow.
 This setup worked reasonably well enough, but it did pose some comfort issues (more on that in a moment).

 Overall, I’d say that I like the hammock setup decently well, but it’s certainly not perfect.
 After a few hours, I did find that I was quite uncomfortable.
 I think part of this has to do with a sub-optimal hang, but I think the much larger problem is the sleeping pad.
 Throughout the night the pad would move to an awkward spot and would get rather uncomfortable.
-To make matters worse, it was bit of an acrobatics act to get it back into position.
+To make matters worse, it was a bit of an acrobatics act to get it back into position.
 I think if I do away with the sleeping pad and get an under quilt instead things would be a lot more comfortable.